cjmcdonald42/mxMoodle/local/peertutoring/README.md

-# Middlesex's Peer Tutoring Subplugin
+# Middlesex Moodle Peer Tutoring Subplugin

 Local Moodle plugin written for Middlesex.
 Middlesex is an independent secondary school for boarding and day students in grades 9-12.
 Learn more at <https://mxschool.edu>.